awsdocs/aws-secrets-manager-docs/doc_source/intro.md

 + Verifies the new version\.
 + Marks the new version as production ready\.

 Staging labels help you to keep track of the different versions of your secrets\.
 Each version can have multiple staging labels attached, but each staging label can only be attached to one version\.
 For example, Secrets Manager labels the currently active and in\-use version of the secret with `AWSCURRENT`\.
 You should configure your applications to always query for the current version of the secret\.
 When the rotation process creates a new version of a secret, Secrets Manager automatically adds the staging label `AWSPENDING` to the new version until testing and validation completes\.
 Only then does Secrets Manager add the `AWSCURRENT` staging label to this new version\.
-Your applications immediately start using the new secret the next time they query for the `AWSCURRENT` version\.<a name="rds-supported-database-list"></a>
+Your applications immediately start using the new secret the next time they query for the `AWSCURRENT` version\.

 #### Databases with fully configured and ready\-to\-use rotation support<a name="full-rotation-support"></a>